 Installation

-ACP Kit ships as a workspace, but most users start from one of three install paths:
+ACP Kit ships as a workspace, but most users usually start from one of five install paths:

 - the root CLI plus the Pydantic adapter